chrismo/talks/productivity/productivity.md

 specific to certain platforms and getting the whole thing to run locally can be difficult.

-My pattern was to use RubyMine to run the specific test my cursor was on, then run the current file, then use a shell script like the above to get a wider run of feedback from several files, then commit to a branch and let CI tell me how things are going broadly.

 In cases like this, I usually only run the tests I need to locally, and lean on CI to cover the whole thing.

+My pattern was to use RubyMine to run the specific test my cursor was on, then run the current file, then use a shell script like the one here to get a wider run of feedback from several files, then commit to a branch and let CI tell me how things are going across-the-board.

 By building out shell scripts like this you can focus on the tests most likely to give you the most valuable feedback early.
-By saving and curating these scripts you can also discover some interesting boundaries of the code base that could come in handy when you want to try and break it up into gems or services.
-More on that in a moment.
+By saving and curating these scripts you can also discover some interesting boundaries of the code base that could come in handy when you want to try and break it up into libraries or services.

 ---